joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

   - Hellforge

 ---
-I&#8217;ve been tinkering with computers for well over 15 years now &#8211; and since 2007 I&#8217;ve been using laptops almost exclusively &#8211; prime reason being space(or the lack of it) since I moved away from my home, to a new city.
+I've been tinkering with computers for well over 15 years now - and since 2007 I've been using laptops almost exclusively - prime reason being space(or the lack of it) since I moved away from my home, to a new city.
 Staying in a PG meant there was no space.

-Since the past year and half I&#8217;ve been in Bangalore, staying in a rented house and though wanted to own a desktop, there wasn&#8217;t a decent justification to get it, especially since my laptop, HP Envy 14 was coping well.
-Till November, my Envy&#8217;s main system fan died and my laptop was running on GPU fan &#8211; which meant running any application would result in temperatures shooting to 80-90 &#8211; could barely run a game for 10-15 minutes.
+Since the past year and half I've been in Bangalore, staying in a rented house and though wanted to own a desktop, there wasn't a decent justification to get it, especially since my laptop, HP Envy 14 was coping well.
+Till November, my Envy's main system fan died and my laptop was running on GPU fan - which meant running any application would result in temperatures shooting to 80-90 - could barely run a game for 10-15 minutes.

 In mid Jan I finally decided to get a new desktop than fix my laptop.
-Anyway, after doing some research and settling on a budget(which was stretched by over 6k) here&#8217;s what I got: (disclaimer: Flipkart affiliate links follow)
+Anyway, after doing some research and settling on a budget(which was stretched by over 6k) here's what I got: (disclaimer: Flipkart affiliate links follow)

 <!--more-->